 Make-Ahead Lunch Options

-- Whip up a Protein Bistro Box and fill it with your favorite fixings
+- Whip up a bistro box and fill it with your favorite fixings

-- Prep some quinoa and lentil Vegetarian Lettuce Cups and serve it with a side of avocado and Greek yogurt dressing
+- Prep some veggie tacos and serve with a side of avocado and Greek yogurt dressing

 Satiating & Energizing Healthy Snacks